List of animals that are extinct in the wild

-As of 2022, the International Union for Conservation of Nature (IUCN) listed 40 animal species as extinct in the wild.
+As of 2026, the International Union for Conservation of Nature (IUCN) listed 41 animal species as extinct in the wild.
 That is approximately 0.04% of all evaluated animal species.
 The IUCN also lists five animal subspecies as extinct in the wild.

 This is a complete list of wild animal species and subspecies listed as extinct by the IUCN.
-Some of these species, such as Aylacostoma guaraniticum, Aylacostoma stigmaticum, and Partula faba have since become entirely extinct.
+Some of these species, such as Partula faba, have since become entirely extinct.